ctinkong/cms/README.md

 # Building cms with new version number or memory optimization options.
 the options choose by yourself:
 ***memcheck***: you can track most of alloc buf
-***mempool***: cms will cache some buf of very frequently malloc and free,which will improve memory performance, of course the buf must be the same type
+***mempool***: cms will cache some buf,which is been malloc and free very frequently,that will improve memory performance, of course the buf must be the same type
 ***memcycle***: for the video/audio buf,it will malloc and free in the cycle buf
 ```shell